 Due to the introduction of Total Triage, making appointments via My Health On-line has been suspended.
 However, you will still be able to order your repeat prescriptions on-line and cancel appointments.

 The emergency clinic is not a drop in service and patients are seen according to the urgency of their condition.

 • The emergency clinic is for acute problems which occur 'on the day'.
-It is run by a doctor and nurse.
+It is run by a clinical team.
 Please contact the reception team as early as possible.

-• We now have a telephone triage system in place and you may be put straight through to a clinician (doctor or nurse) to ensure that you are seen and treated in order of clinical need, and the most appropriate appointment is made.
+• We have a telephone triage system in place and you may be put straight through to a clinician to ensure that you are seen and treated in order of clinical need, and the most appropriate appointment is made.

 • Patients should phone for guidance from the practice team prior to presenting at the clinic, because the location and running of the clinic is subject to variation by its very nature.

 • There may well be a longer wait to be seen in this clinic due to the nature of illnesses being dealt with by the clinical team, or the doctor being called out on a home visit to a very sick patient.